xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

   EXPECT_CALL(foo, DoThis(Ge(5)))  // The argument must be >= 5.
       .WillOnce(Return('a'));
   EXPECT_CALL(foo, DoThat("Hello", NotNull()));
-  // The second argument must not be NULL.
+  // The data argument must not be NULL.
 ```

 A frequently used matcher is `_`, which matches anything: